dafny-lang/dafny/docs/DafnyRef/Attributes.md

 See [`{:extern <name>}`](#sec-extern).

 ### 23.2.5. `{:fuel X}` {#sec-fuel}
-The fuel attributes is used to specify how much "fuel" a function should have, i.e., how many times the verifier is permitted to unfold its definition.
+The fuel attribute is used to specify how much "fuel" a function should have, i.e., how many times the verifier is permitted to unfold its definition.
 The `{:fuel}` annotation can be added to the function itself, it which case it will apply to all uses of that function, or it can be overridden